-I provide Psychological Therapy (a talking therapy also referred to as psychotherapy) in a safe, supportive and caring environment, utilising a range of evidence-based therapeutic interventions tailored to suit your specific needs.
+I provide Psychological Therapy for anxiety in a safe, supportive and caring environment, utilising a range of evidence-based therapeutic interventions tailored to suit your specific needs.
 I use an integrative approach and draw on therapy models such as Cognitive-Behavioural, Humanistic, Person-Centered, Psychodynamic, Interpersonal, Mindfulness, and Emotion Focussed (amongst others).

-Benefits of Treatment for Anxiety and Panic Attacks
+Benefits of Psychological Treatment for Anxiety and Panic Attacks

 I can help you to: